Mashed Potatoes with Red Skin

 Ingredients

-• Red skin potatoes – the variety that works well in this recipe is Red Pontiac.
-These red skin potatoes are great for mashing, boiling, roasting and salads.
+- Red skin potatoes – the variety that works well in this recipe is Red Pontiac.
+These red skin potatoes are great for mashing, boiling, roasting, and salads.
+I sometimes use these to make Pizzoccheri.
 Red skin potatoes are better for you because there are more nutrients in the colorful skin.
-Also the potato skin is thin on Pontiac potatoes, so they work perfectly for this skin on recipe.
-Avoid waxy red skin potatoes which will turn gluey.
+Also, the potato skin is thin on Pontiac potatoes, so they work perfectly for this skinon recipe.
+Avoid waxy red skin potatoes, which will turn gluey.

 See recipe card for quantities.